tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 Catalyst-generator isn't able to remove all those catalyst-{kernver}
 packages automatically while being removed because there can not be more than one instance of pacman running.
-If you forget to run catalyst_build_module remove_all before using pacman -R catalyst-generator catalyst-generator will tell you which catalyst-{kernver} packages you will have to remove manually after removing catalyst-generator itself.
+If you forget to run
+# catalyst_build_module remove_all before using
+# pacman -R catalyst-generator catalyst-generator will tell you which
+catalyst-{kernver} packages you will have to remove manually after removing catalyst-generator itself.

 Catalyst-generator is most safe and KISS-friendly solution because:

-- you can use unprivileged user to build the package;
+1.  you can use unprivileged user to build the package;

-- it's building modules in fakeroot environment;
+2.  it is building modules in a fakeroot environment;

-- it's not throwing files here and there, package manager always knows where they are;
+3.  it is not throwing files here and there, pacman always knows where they are;

-... all you have to do is to remember to use it
+4.  all you have to do is to remember to use it

 Note:If you see those warnings:

     WARNING: Package contains reference to $srcdir

     WARNING: '.pkg' is not a valid archive extension.

 while building catalyst-{kernver} package, do not be concerned, it's normal.